nasa/fmdtools/docs/Examples.rst

 Rover
 +++++++++++++++++++++++++++++++++++++++++++++

-The Rover model showcases more advanced methodologies that can be used in fmdtools, and has essentially been the developers' demo case study for advancing the state-of-the-art in resilience simulation These demonstrations include:
+The Rover model showcases more advanced methodologies that can be used in fmdtools, and has essentially been the developers' demo case study for advancing the state-of-the-art in resilience simulation.
+These demonstrations include:

 - `Rover Setup Notebook <../examples/rover/Rover_Setup_Notebook.ipynb>`_ , which introduces the model and basic usages.